JosyahDooley/C2U/README.md

 ## Greyhound

 ### Props
--Open any Call of Duty that is supported by Greyhound\n -Load in to any map
+-Open any Call of Duty that is supported by Greyhound -Load in to any map
 -Open Greyhound as admin
 -Press load game and export all